-- 1. Nursing courses are sequential, and any student who fails to take nursing courses in sequence cannot progress in the program. - Students must achieve a grade of "C" or higher in every nursing course to progress in the program.
-Students who earn less than a "C" will be required to - 3.
-Students who earn less than a "C" will be required to repeat that course prior to enrolling in any subsequent course.
+- 1. Nursing courses are sequential, and any student who fails to take nursing courses in sequence cannot progress in the program. - Students must achieve a grade of "C" or higher in every nursing course to progress in the program. - Students who earn less than a "C" will be required to repeat that course prior to enrolling in any subsequent course.
 Students who then earn a second grade below "C" in any nursing course will be permanently dismissed from the program. - 4.
 Students are allowed two attempts to successfully complete nursing courses.
 Withdrawal from a nursing course for any reason in which a grade is assigned including (W) or (WF) will count as one attempt in the course.
-A second attempt to take the same course will exhaust the student's repeat option. - 5.
-All 300-level courses must be completed satisfactorily before enrolling in any 400-level courses. - Students must complete the program of required nursing courses within four years of initial entry into the program.
+A second attempt to take the same course will exhaust the student's repeat option. - All 300-level courses must be completed satisfactorily before enrolling in any 400-level courses. - Students must complete the program of required nursing courses within four years of initial entry into the program.
 Students who exceed the four year time limit will be dismissed from the program.